Primary (University-centred) PGCE

-Our Initial Teacher Education Partnership prepares outstanding teachers through inspiring training in creative school partnerships.
+Our Initial Teacher Education Partnership leads to Qualified Teacher Status (QTS), preparing outstanding teachers through inspiring training in creative school partnerships.

 Our initial teacher training is up-to-date with current developments in education and the primary curriculum and will equip you with the professional knowledge, understanding, skills and attributes to become an outstanding Early Years practitioner or primary teacher.